Indianapolis Criminal Attorney: Pointing a Firearm

-In Indiana, pointing a firearm at another person may be filed as a criminal offense, depending on the circumstances.
+In Indiana, pointing a firearm at another person is a crime and can be filed as a criminal felony charge, depending on the circumstances.
 If you have been accused of pointing a firearm, you need an experienced criminal defense attorney fighting for you.
 These charges are serious and may carry the possibility of jail time, probation or fines.

 Indiana Pointing a Firearm Law and Defenses

-Indiana Code 35-47-7-3 defines the crime of pointing a firearm.
-A person who knowingly or intentionally points a firearm at another person commits a Level 6 felony.
-The offense is a Class A misdemeanor if the firearm was not loaded.
+Indiana Code 35-47-4-3 defines the crime of pointing a firearm.
+A person who knowingly or intentionally points a firearm at another person commits a Level 6 felony, or a Class A misdemeanor if the firearm was not loaded.
 However, the offense does not apply to a law enforcement officer who is acting within the scope of the law enforcement officer’s official duties or to a person who is justified in using reasonable force against another person under Indiana law.